nathanbraun/nathanbraun-com/content/vim.md

 ## Motivation
 I've been using Vim for about 10 years.
-Initially, it was for code, but within a few months couldn't handle typing in anything else (too slow) and was using it to take and manage all my notes (notes on meetings, plan my days, etc).
+Initially, it was for code, but within a few months I found handle in anything else too slow and frustrating and so was using Vim to take and manage all my notes (on meetings, plan my days, etc).

-I was inspired to create [Vim For Everyone](https://vimforeveryone.com) by reading recently about other personal note taking tools — Roam, Notion, Workflowy, Evernote etc. After it looking into them, it was quickly apparent that (at least for me) they weren't going match the setup I had in Vim.
+I was inspired to create [Vim For Everyone](https://vimforeveryone.com) after hearing a lot recently about other personal note taking tools — Roam, Notion, Workflowy, Evernote etc. After it looking into them, it was quickly apparent that (at least for me) they weren't going match the setup I had in Vim.